And Reinterpreting Some Doctrines

 At first reading (especially the early verses) Paul’s summary doesn’t sound all that far from Bill Bright’s: Christ died for our sins, was buried and was raised on the third day.
 But we can’t miss the context Paul gives to these facts: that they were done “in accordance with the Scripture.”
 This should immediately alert us that these events were predicted in some earlier scriptures (Isaiah 53:5, Hosea 6:2, Isaiah 53:10) long before Christ arose.

 Now following these initial declarations, Paul gets to the punchline in v12-28 that Christ, in being raised from the dead, has defeated death itself[i], the same death that was introduced to humanity by Adam’s sin in the garden.
-If the final act of Jesus on earth was to be raised from the dead to sit at the right hand of God as Lord, then the undoing of the condition of certain death is the overriding purpose of His plan.
-The interpretation of this message is: God’s plan from the beginning was to live with His humanity, and through Jesus He had established the means for that plan finally to be realized.
+If the final act of Jesus on earth was to be raised from the dead to sit at the right hand of God as Lord, then the undoing of the condition of certain death is the overriding purpose of Christ’s mission.
+The interpretation of this message is: God’s plan from the beginning was to live with His humanity, and through Jesus He has established the means for that plan finally to be realized.

 The second dimension of the Gospel we need to see is its universal indiscrimination.
 The purpose of Peter’s experience recorded in Acts 10 and which he reports in Acts 11 is to document that Jesus’ act of sacrifice was on behalf of everyone who believed Him to be their Lord.
 (Notice: not their “Savior”.
 The two are different.)
 This message is: “Whoever you are, if you believe and live for Christ, you will experience His life.”

 The Kingdom of God on earth (as it is in heaven) was inaugurated by Christ’s death, resurrection and provision of His Spirit within those who place their trust in Him.
-This is the ‘now’ meaning of the Kingdom, of it’s ‘now and not yet’ character.
-Its future manifestation is described in Isaiah 65:17; 66:22; 2 Peter 3:13; and Revelation 21:1 that announce the restoration of Creation by God as He intended it to be.
+This is the ‘now’ meaning of the Kingdom, of its ‘now and not yet’ character.
+Its future manifestation is described in Ephesians 1:7-10, Isaiah 65:17; 66:22; 2 Peter 3:13; and Revelation 21:1 that announce the restoration of Creation by God as He intended it to be.
 The important thing to note is that the restoration of God’s Kingdom, one in which He has communion with His people, is God’s principal objective vis-a-vis His Creation.

 But to understand this plan we need to understand at least something of the history of Israel.